gbjk/docker-cassandra/README.md

 Cassandra in Docker
 ===

-This repository provides everything you need to run Cassandra in Docker, and is tuned for fast container startup.
+This repository is a clone of the spotify cassandra docker images.
+It provides everything you need to run Cassandra in Docker, and is tuned for fast container startup.

 Why?